 What goes into the planning of a digital sign?

-Selecting and planning for a digital sign is considerably technical.
-The primary considerations are the message the client wants to convey, which affects display size and budget.
+Selecting and planning for a digital sign is a mix of aesthetic and technical requirements.
+The primary considerations are the message the client wants to convey which in itself affects display size, LED pitch and budget.
 Those factors are also primarily determined by the location and placement of the sign from where it will be viewed.

 Pixel pitch is used to determine a sign’s resolution.
 It defines the density of pixels on an LED display and correlates to the sign’s legibility and clarity.
 The tighter the LED pixels the clearer the display image.
 Selecting the correct pixel pitch, measured in millimeters, is done by considering the optimal viewing distance of the screen and the type of displays to be featured are they static or active video.

-Video is produced in a tight 4-5mm pixel pitch, whereas signs like those placed at schools or overhead in arenas can tolerate a larger pixel pitch, like 12-18mm.
+Video is produced with a tight 2-5mm pixel pitch, whereas signs like those placed at schools or overhead in arenas can tolerate a larger pixel pitch, like 10-18mm, and still be optically clear.
 Our digital sign for Rochester Museum and Science Center was produced using a 10mm pixel pitch.
-The average comfortable viewing distance for this sign is around 50 feet.
+The average comfortable viewing distance for this sign is around 50 feet and above.

 What else influences the type and size of digital sign a customer might select?